Ameni-Mkaouar/JELI-TLS/README.md

 Most PAD tools (AMAPVox, L-Vox, lidR) assume a **fixed G = 0.5** (spherical leaf distribution).
 This tool **jointly estimates PAD and LIDF simultaneously** — the leaf angle distribution is an output, not an assumption.

 The key insight: if the LIDF estimate is wrong, PAD will be *inconsistent across viewing directions*.
-The SCE-UA optimiser finds the LIDF that makes PAD maximally consistent — a physically elegant consistency argument.
+The SCE-UA optimiser finds the LIDF that makes PAD maximally consistent.

 Paper [2] adds a **beam divergence correction**: the laser footprint grows with distance from the scanner, biasing transmittance estimates for distant voxels.